Floorp-Projects/Floorp/docs/performance/scroll-linked_effects.md

 ### Example 2: Scroll snapping

-Below is an implementation of scroll snapping, where the scroll position snaps to a particular destination when the user\'s scrolling stops near that destination.
+Below is an implementation of scroll snapping, where the scroll position snaps to a particular destination when the user's scrolling stops near that destination.

 ``` {.brush: .html}